ao9000/sc4002_g24/README.md

 Part 3:

+For part 3.1, 3.2 and 3.4, we implemented a workflow function to control the embedding methods, datasets and models used in each training along with a dictionary variable called params to pass the respective hyper parameters.
+To change the model used, can take a look into the code definition and choose the corresponding string as the input for model_type parameter.
+To use the OOV handling solution discussed in part 1, pass True to handle_oov parameter.
+Pass False to disable it.
+The output should indicate the average training loss and validation loss for each epoch, followed by an accuracy obtained from the test set.

 1) Test Accuracy with updated word embeddings: 73% (part3.ipynb)
 2) test Accuracy when dealing with OOV words: 73% (part3.ipynb)
 3) Test Accuracy of 75.98% for biGRU, and 77.39% for biLSTM.
 (Part 3.3/Part 3.3 - augmented dataset.ipynb)